 From a privacy point of view, I feel society is heading in the wrong direction.
 Currently, there aren’t adequate legislative mechanisms to protect people’s privacy such as a tort of privacy in Australia.
-The general public often does not understand their existing rights and even if they do, they often don’t have the skills to protect it.
+The general public often does not understand their existing rights and even if they do, they often don’t have the skills to protect them.

 CryptoAUSTRALIA is a bottom-up organisation, other privacy organisations seem to be top-down, i.e. lobby governments for change.

-Our aim is to help people protecting their privacy by educating them on the practical things they can do.
+Our aim is to help people protect their privacy by educating them on the practical things they can do.
 Our hands-on workshops are tailored to specific audience groups with particular needs, from everyday citizens to industry professionals.